-Under current law, assuming a contracting out agreement isn't in place, a presumption exists that in a marriage, de facto and civil union relationship of three years or more duration, assets owned personally are split 50/50.
+Under current law, assuming a contracting out agreement (often referred to as a "pre-nup") isn't in place, a presumption exists that in a marriage, de facto and civil union relationship of three years or more duration, assets owned personally are split 50/50.
 Relationships can, however, be much shorter in duration and the presumption can still apply.

 Sometimes people wish to avoid the 50/50 equal sharing presumption.
 It may be that one party is contributing more financially to a relationship than the other.
 Or possibly a party has children from a prior relationship and wants to ensure the assets they owned prior to their current relationship are protected for their own children.
 Whatever their reasons, a trust can help avoid assets being lost through a relationship property claim.
 This is especially so when, additionally, a relationship agreement is entered into by the parties which notes clearly what is to be considered separate property.

 Generally, gifts (possibly from parents to children) and inheritances are not considered relationship property but rather are classified as the separate property of the individual receiving the gift/inheritance.
 Unfortunately, this classification can soon become blurred when the gift/inheritance is intermingled with relationship property.
 For this reason, we advise our clients to keep the gift/inheritance separate and if it is to be used for joint purposes (e.g. to purchase a property) that they ensure full legal documentation is implemented (e.g. loan agreements) so it does not lose its character as separate property.